Jup to content

 The jewelry concepts of this year's finalists in the Young Designers Corner:

-Anna Kalawrytinos
+Anna Kalawrytinos (Germany)

 Silver is one of the easiest precious metals to work with and has been used and processed by goldsmiths for thousands of years.
 Silver also contrasts strongly with the dark gray color of the ceramic.